Does “ThingBot” excist? [----> Read More]

 Welcome to the “The Internet of Things“(IoT) that does represent a revolution happening right now.
 All kind of companies – not just technology and telecommunications firms – are linking “things” as diverse as smartphones, cars and household appliances to industrial-strength sensors, each other and the internet.
 The technical result may be simple features such as intercommunication and autonomous machine-to-machine (M2M) data transfer, but the potential benefits to lifestyles and businesses are unprecedented.

 Ofcourse there is a “But”….with great opportunity comes great responsibility.
-Along with its conveniences, the IoT will be exposed to unprecedented security challenges: data privacy, safety, governance and trust
+Along with its conveniences, the IoT will be exposed to unprecedented security challenges: data privacy, safety, governance and trust.

 What Are The Main Security Loopholes?